flare-foundation/FTSO-Scaling/scripts/rewards/README.md

 ## Claiming rewards

-Claiming is done using the function [`claim(...)`](https://gitlab.com/flarenetwork/flare-smart-contracts-v2/-/blob/main/contracts/userInterfaces/IRewardManager.sol?ref_type=heads#L85) on `RewardManager` smart contract
+Claiming is done using the function [`claim(...)`](https://gitlab.com/flarenetwork/flare-smart-contracts-v2/-/blob/main/contracts/userInterfaces/IRewardManager.sol?ref_type=heads#L85) on `RewardManager` smart contract.
 Delegators and stake delegators can use the claim function without any proofs, once somebody (usually this is done by a dedicated bot, but it may be done essentially by anyone) initializes all the reward claims of claim type `2-WNAT` and `3-MIRROR` (the latter is relevant on Flare and Coston2 only).
 Initialization is done using (multiple) calls of function [`initialiseWeightBasedClaims(...)`](https://gitlab.com/flarenetwork/flare-smart-contracts-v2/-/blob/main/contracts/userInterfaces/IRewardManager.sol?ref_type=heads#L115).
 Once all the proofs of those types of claims for some reward epoch id are initialized, claiming without proofs by delegators and stake delegators are enabled for that reward epoch id.
 Note that such claims actually claim all the rewards for the reward owner address, also unclaimed rewards from previous reward epochs, up to the claimed one.

 On the other hand, data providers wanting to get their fees (claim type `1-FEE` and direct claims `0-DIRECT`) need to provide an array of claims with Merkle proofs as the last parameter of `claim(...)` function.
 If this is done using one of the explorers, the claims with Merkle proofs structs should be encoded as array tuples.
-Such an encoding that can be immediately used in explorer interface is provided in files `reward-distribution-data-tuples.json`.
+Such encoding that can be immediately used in explorer interface is provided in files `reward-distribution-data-tuples.json`.
 For example:

 Consider the following file [`rewards-data/songbird/196/reward-distribution-data-tuples.json`](../../rewards-data/songbird/196/reward-distribution-data-tuples.json).
-The first claim in the array under the key `rewardClaims` looks tuple encoded like this:
+The first tuple-encoded claim in the array under the key `rewardClaims` looks like this:

 ```
 [